SmithWillSuffice/ohanga-pai/content/blog/50_loonytoons.md

 If you also worry about the *balance of payments*, that's just another sickness akin to invoking the disgusting "household budget" dis-analogy.
-Any holdings of NZD that foreigners have cannot purchase them things that are not for sale.
+Any holdings of NZD that foreigners have, cannot purchase them things that are not for sale.
 If you worry our politicians are for sale, that's not a problem because of foreign holdings of NZD, it is a problem due to any hoards of any currency, since anyone can swap USD, euro, Yen, or Ruble, for NZD at a Forex desk.
+Our corrupt politicians will accept any currency, maybe even bitcoin.
+(Seems like a really good case against crypto.)

 ## The Proper Hammer